NeilJustice/ZenUnitAndMetalMock/README.md

 // and begins the presentation of evidence section - also known as the test class body.
 EVIDENCE

-// In ZenUnit test names are duplicated between the FACTS section and the EVIDENCE section
+// In ZenUnit test names are by-design duplicated between the FACTS section and the EVIDENCE section.
-// by way of a carefully-considered design decision to maximize long-term readability
+// This carefully-considered design decision is to maximize long-term test code readability
-// of safety-critical unit test code.
+// by making it easy for code reviewers to quickly confirm
-// This design of test names always up top instead of scattered throughout large test files
+// whether a test class tests a cohesive set of functionality using a consistent test naming convention
-// makes it easy to quickly confirm that a test class tests
+// by simply reading the top part of a ZenUnit test class .cpp file.
-// a cohesive set of functionality using a consistent test naming convention
+// In contrast, ZenUnit could have been designed to allow test names to be scattered throughout test files
-// by simply reading the top of a ZenUnit test class .cpp file.
+// for initial writeability convenience but at a cost of long-term code readability convenience.

 // TEST1X1 defines a 1-by-1 value-parameterized test
 // which processes its typesafe variadic arguments list 1-by-1.